What’s the Difference Between HMO and PPO Plans?

 Contact us

-With an HMO plan, you pick one primary care physician.
+With an HMO plan, you pick one primary care provider.
 All your health care services go through that doctor.
 That means that you need a referral before you can see any other health care professional, except in an emergency.
 Visits to health care professionals outside of your network typically aren’t covered by your insurance.

-One exception to this is that women don’t need a referral to see an obstetrician/gynecologist, or OB/GYN, in their network for routine services such as Pap tests, annual well-woman visits and obstetrical care.
+One exception to this is that women don’t need a referral to see an obstetrician/gynecologist, or OB/GYN, in their network for routine services such as Pap tests, annual visits and obstetrical care.

-With an HMO plan, you pick one primary care physician.
+With an HMO plan, you pick one primary care provider.
 All your health care services go through that doctor.
 That means that you need a referral before you can see any other health care professional, except in an emergency.
 Visits to health care professionals outside of your network typically aren’t covered by your insurance.

-One exception to this is that women don’t need a referral to see an obstetrician/gynecologist, or OB/GYN, in their network for routine services such as Pap tests, annual well-woman visits and obstetrical care.
+One exception to this is that women don’t need a referral to see an obstetrician/gynecologist, or OB/GYN, in their network for routine services such as Pap tests, annual visits and obstetrical care.

 Which one is right for me?